enebular/docs/en/Deploy/DeployFlow/Lambda/index.md

 Deploying a flow from Enebular directly is only temporarily.
 For constant deployment AWS lambda can be used.

-Deplying the flow directly from enebualr will temporarily deploy on enebulars server.

-To deploy for extended periods AWS lambda can be used.

 ## Creating a new flow

 First we create a new flow.